Top Ohio Rap and Hip-Hop Artist

-With Goldmouf Kev having the street credibility and the respect from the community that most rappers imitate and pretend to have and paying dues that most established nationwide known artists portray in their music, the process of starting from the ground up in the rap game should come with much ease for the Dayton, Ohio rapper.
+With Goldmouf Kev having the street credibility and the respect from the community that most rappers imitate and pretend to have, while paying dues that most established artists portray in their music, the process of starting from the ground up in the rap game should come with much ease for the Dayton, Ohio rapper.

-With his constant drive of working towards a goal that is bigger than just being a rapper, which is explained in the interview, Goldmouth Kev’s work ethic plus his background equals a great chance to becoming one of the country’s top rap artist.
+With his constant drive of working towards a greater goal that is bigger than just being a rapper, which is explained in the interview, Goldmouth Kev’s work ethic plus his background equals a great chance to becoming one of the next top rap artists.

-What is it like growing up in the city of Dayton?
+Kulture Vulturez: What was it like for you growing up in the city of Dayton?

-Being from where I’m from Greenwich Village, I guess a terrible neighborhood if you want to say, but growing up was fun for me.
+Goldmouf Kev: Being from where I’m from, Greenwich Village, I guess a terrible neighborhood if you want to say, but growing up was fun for me.
 I had my mom, grandmother, and my cousins to raise me.